aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-interaction-and-data-access/_index.md

 ---
-title: Retrieve and Update Layer Attributes Using Aspose.GIS for .NET
+title: Learn to Retrieve and Update Layer Attributes with Aspose.GIS for .NET
-linktitle: Retrieve and Update Layer Attributes Using Aspose.GIS for .NET
+linktitle: Learn to Retrieve and Update Layer Attributes with Aspose.GIS for .NET
 second_title: Aspose.GIS .NET API
 description: Learn how to get layer attribute information and modify layers using Aspose.GIS for .NET.
 Explore 7 detailed tutorials covering GIS data access, GPX/KML handling, and shapefile editing.
 weight: 25